AurelieDaviaud/Dysfunctional-seed-dispersal/README.md

 *Data collection*: I performed a literature review, checked databases and examined herbarium specimens to gather data on seed dispersal, and traits and distribution of plants and frugivores in Madagascar.

+The notebook has been divided into 3 parts:
+* Preparation of data and imputation of missing values (Dysfunctional_seed_dispersal-1-DataPreparation-Imputation)
+* Preparation of imputed data  and some statistics (Dysfunctional_seed_dispersal-2-ImputedDataPreparation-Statistics)
+* Spatial analysis (Dysfunctional_seed_dispersal-3-SpatialAnalysis)

 *IMPORTANT NOTE*: The data used for this project are private.
 Therefore, they won't be disclosed before the publication of the related article.